 CAUTION: Valve Discharge.
 When the O-ring retainer cap is raised up, there will be a significant amount of product discharging.
 Have emery paper, a cleaning cloth, replacement O-ring retainer cap (with epoxied O-rings) and silicone grease (typically Kytox GPL204 or equivalent) close at hand.
 Use a wheel puller, or two (2) screwdrivers 180° apart, to quickly dislodge the O-ring retainer.

 2 Introduction

-The A-1076/A-1281 Series Internal-Style Pressure Relief Valves provide flow rates suitable for commodities requiring relatively low flow rates.
+The A-1000 Series Internal-Style Pressure Relief Valve provides flow rates suitable for commodities requiring relatively low flow rates, ranging from 1,109 to 4,705 standard cubic feet per minute (scfm).